 - The ownership thresholds, percentage and duration proposed (we generally will not support if the ownership threshold is less than 3%); - The maximum proportion of directors that shareholders may nominate each year (we generally will not support if the proportion of directors is greater than 25%); and - Other restricting factors that when taken in combination could serve to materially limit the proxy access provision.

 We will take the above factors into account when evaluating proposals proactively adopted by the company or in response to a shareholder proposal to adopt or amend the right.
-A vote against governance committee members could result if provisions exist that materially limit the right to proxy access.

 Reimbursing Proxy Solicitation Expenses